Dave-team/Knowledge-base/Business-Intelligence/BI checklist.md

   - What can we then do with this data - any metrics?
   - What can we not do with this data that they might want to see?
 Explain what it would take to get to that level of analysis - e.g. modelling, work with Tech etc.
   - Always close of by asking what KPI’s does the stakeholder want to see?

+## Working with Tech
+- Think from the perspective of the production database
+- They'll work hard to do as little as possible
+- They tend not to consider backfills so consider what options we have and if we need something from Tech
+- Think about the data structure - e.g. point in time fact tables vs dimension tables that would reflect all instances (i.e. if change happens, everything updates rather than keeping accurate historical records)
+- If something isn't obvious and not too high impact, it's hard to get prioritized

 ### Delivery process
 - Have ticket with requirements.
 Potentially detailed with: